Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us04/01.requirements-engineering/Readme.md

 **From the specifications document:**

 > "...driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals."
+>
-Those where the skills specified by the client.
+> These are the skills specified by the client.
 >

 **From the client clarifications:**